 Contributing to PyAbel

 PyAbel is an open-source project, and we welcome improvements!
-Please let us know about any issues with the software, even if’s just a typo.
+Please let us know about any issues with the software, even if it’s just a typo.
 The easiest way to get started is to open a new issue.

 If you would like to make a pull request, the following information may be useful.